qmacro/cloud-platform-workflow-virtual-pilot/README.md

 ### The exercises

-Here's an overview of the exercises in this CodeJam.
+Here's an overview of the exercises.

 - [Exercise 01 - Setting up for Workflow on Cloud Foundry](exercises/01/)
 - [Exercise 02 - Deploying the Workflow tools](exercises/02/)